 Debris Handling

 Debris management is a critical part of lift station design.
-Large municipal systems or combined sewer areas may require mechanical bar screens or comminutors to break down solids.
+Large municipal systems or combined sewer areas may require mechanical bar screens or comminutors to remove or break down solids.
 Smaller stations can benefit from non-clog impeller or chopper pumps that pass solids without frequent clogging.
 The right approach depends on sewer characteristics, debris load, and available maintenance staff.

 Hydraulic Transients